Samadroberts/ImageEdgeDetector/README.md

 This will create a runnable jar in the /target folder.

-Double click on the jar file to run
+3.Double click on the jar file to run